 Many people don’t realize that post-nasal drip can also be caused by gastroesophageal reflux disease (GERD) or acid reflux.
 This is when acid from the stomach regurgitates back up into the esophagus.
 Typically, the bubbling acid causes a burning sensation in your chest.
 But in some cases it can also irritate the back of your throat and your voice box.

-Propping the head of your bed up about six to eight inches will make sure stomach acid flows down and not up while you sleep, keeping post-nasal drip symptoms at bay.
+Propping the head of your bed up about six to eight inches (you can use a wedge pillow, like this one) will make sure stomach acid flows down and not up while you sleep, keeping post-nasal drip symptoms at bay.

 Avoid fatty and fried foods

 Symptoms of GERD, including post-nasal drip and sore throat, can be drastically reduced by avoiding reflux-aggravating foods.
 That means anything fried and anything high in fat, as well as chocolate, coffee, alcohol, carbonated drinks, citrus fruits, and peppermint.

 Focus instead on lean meats, whole grains like brown rice and oatmeal, and ginger, a great tummy soother.
 Don’t eat too close to bedtime and stick to smaller meals too.